-10. Candidates may not be able to take examinations - centre remains open
+11. Candidates may not be able to take examinations - centre remains open

-Candidates may not be able to attend the examination centre to take examinations as normal
+Candidates may not be able to attend the examination centre to take examinations as normal because of a crisis

-- If a candidate is not able to take an examination, they are only eligible for special consideration if they have a medical certificate/letter or have been advised by their centre not to attend an examination. - If a candidate chooses not to sit an examination they be aware that special consideration rules will not apply - JCQ guidance on special consideration can be accessed through the JCQ website. - With enough notice and medical evidence, certain reasonable adjustment regarding the condition in which anexamination is sat may be made in order to facilitate the taking of examinations, if and where possible.
+- The centre will take advice offered by the awarding body on the options for candidates who have not been able to take scheduled examinations. - If a candidate is not able to take an examination, they are only eligible for special consideration if they have a medical certificate/letter or have been advised by their centre not to attend an examination.
+JCQ quidance on special consideration can be accessed through the JCQ website.

+- The centre will communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue as needed. - If a candidate chooses not to sit an examination, they must be made aware that special consideration rules will not apply. - The centre will focus on options that enable candidates to take their examinations (referencing the JCQ document Preparing for disruption to examinations).
+With enough notice and medical evidence, certain reasonable adjustment regarding the condition in which an examination is sat may be made in order to facilitate the taking of examinations, if and where possible. - The centre will discuss alternative arrangements with the awarding body if a candidate misses an exam or loses their assessment due to an emergency, or other event, outside of the candidate's control.

-11. Centre may not be able to open as normal during the examination period
+12. Centre may not be able to open as normal during the examination period